 In 2012 we started sending food to a local charity, Caring Hands.
 We continue to do so where possible, these days sharing excess meals.
 Also, on the rare occasion that the meals our chefs cook in our kitchen don’t hit our high standards we will sell these at a discounted rate in our stores as chef’s mistakes.

 Recycling & Recovering

 We currently have a system in place called the Rothenberg that captures and stores food waste from our kitchens.
-This food waste is then collected to be turned into a nutrient rich bio-fertilizer for farming and renewable energy that is exported to the National Grid.
+This food waste is then collected to be used in a process call anaerobic digestion, this creates a nutrient rich bio-fertilizer for farming and renewable energy that is exported to the National Grid.